zkwsk/hyf-webshop-exercise/README.md

 - Fetching the data from a remote server.
 You can use JSON server to build a quick API from a single JSON file.
 Try to use promises when communicating with the server.

 A sample JSON file is included in the project.

+## Instructions for working on github
+Clone this repository to your local computer.
+Create a branch called `your-name-version-x.x` (I suggest starting with version-0.1 and then incrementing it as you improve the project).